Luc-Bertin/PythonBlog/_posts/2020-09-10-discover-pandas.md

-## Manipulating columns with strings

-## Manipulating columns with strings
+### Manipulating columns with strings

-What is a vectorized function: it is a function that applies on the whole sequence rather than each element as input.
+Back to the definition of a vectorized function: it is a function that applies on the whole sequence rather than each element as input.

 This is the case for numpy functions like `np.mean`, `np.sum`, `np.std` which apply on a numerically valued input array as a whole, so the loop is moved from the Python-level to the [C one](https://stackoverflow.com/questions/58071631/is-numpy-vectorization-using-c-loops)